csc-369-2021-fall/csc-369-student/chapters/Chapter2.md

 ```

 <!-- #region slideshow={"slide_type": "subslide"} -->
 **Anyways...** I feel like we've gotten that out of our system.
+In reality, we need to perform a lot more data cleaning and data organization before such an analysis will yield what we want.

 Now back to distributed computing.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->